astropy/astropy/docs/stats/lombscargle.rst

 implementation following the algorithm presented by Press & Rybicki [3]_.

 The code here is adapted from the `astroml`_ package ([4]_, [5]_) and the `gatspy`_ package ([6]_, [7]_).
+For a detailed practical discussion of the lomb-scargle periodogram, with code examples based on astropy, see *Understanding the Lomb-Scargle Periodogram* [11]_, with associated code at https://github.com/jakevdp/PracticalLombScargle/.

 .. _gatspy: http://astroml.org/gatspy
 .. _astroml: http://astroml.org/